 You can buy shares from a stockbroker or directly through an Investment Trust Savings and Investment Scheme (ITSS) or from an online share dealing facility, through an IFA and financial planners.
 Shares can also be purchased directly from some investment trust managers.

-- As of April 2016, all individuals are eligible for a £5,000 tax-free Dividend Allowance.
+As of April 2016, all individuals are eligible for a £5,000 tax-free Dividend Allowance (this tax free allowance will fall to £2,000 in April 2018).
 Dividends received by pension funds or received on shares within an ISA will remain tax free and won’t impact your dividend allowance.
 You can find more information and examples in GOV.UK’s Dividend Allowance factsheet.

 - Many unit trusts can be held in an ISA.
 In this case, your income and capital gains will be tax-free.
 Read our guide ISAs and other tax-efficient ways to save or invest.